On the maximal function associated to the spherical means on the Heisenberg group: The continuity property of the spherical means

-In the work of Lacey \cite{Lacey} dealing with the spherical maximal function on $ \R^n $, the continuity property of the spherical mean value operator played a crucial role in getting the sparse bounds for the operator.
-Such a continuity property was obtained by combining the $L^p$ improving estimates and $L^2$ estimates that were easily deduced from the known decay estimates of the Fourier multiplier associated to the spherical means.
-In the case of the Heisenberg group we will need the continuity property stated in Corollary~\ref{cor:dilat2} below to obtain the sparse bounds.
-In order to achieve Corollary~\ref{cor:dilat2}, we will appeal to the $L^p$ improving estimates in Corollary \ref{cor:LpLq} and, on the other hand, suitable $L^2$ estimates will be needed.
-But in our setting, these $L^2$ estimates are not that immediate to obtain, since the multiplier associated is an operator-valued function.
-This implies that we are led to get good enough decay estimates for the operator norm, which is a bit tricky.
+In the work of Lacey \cite{Lacey} dealing with the spherical maximal function on $ \R^n $, the continuity property of the spherical mean value operator, described in the Introduction, played a crucial role in getting the sparse bounds for the spherical maximal function.
+It was obtained by combining the $ L^p-L^q $ estimates and $L^2$ estimates that were easily deduced from the known decay estimates of the Fourier multiplier associated to the spherical means.
+In the case of the Heisenberg group, the analogous property for $A_r$ is stated in Corollary~\ref{cor:dilat2} below.
+In order to achieve Corollary~\ref{cor:dilat2}, we will appeal to the $L^p$ improving estimates in Corollary \ref{cor:LpLq} along with suitable $L^2$ estimates.
+But in our setting, these $L^2$ estimates are not that immediate to obtain, since the associated multiplier is an operator-valued function.
+This means that we are led to prove good decay estimates on the norm of an operator-valued function, which is nontrivial.

 In what follows, for $x=(z,t)\in \H^n$, we will denote by $ |x| = |(z,t)| = (|z|^4+t^2)^{1/4}$ the Koranyi norm on $ \H^n $. \begin{prop} Assume that $ n \geq 2.$ Then for $ y \in \H^n, |y| \leq 1, $ we have